 Six compressors were installed for the pit top equipment and three units for the pit bottom system.
-To supply the requirements of the pit top equipment, five compressors were adequate leaving a sixth unit as standby.
-To even out demand variations the compressors fed into a range of four 22 cu.ft. air receivers made by Messrs, Farrer of Newark-on-Trent.
+To supply the requirements of the pit top equipment, five compressors were adequate leaving the sixth unit as standby.
+To even out demand variations the compressors fed into a range of four 22 cu. ft. air receivers made by Messrs, Farrer of Newark-on-Trent.

-Underground Transport – Transport of coal underground was entirely by conveyor belts by the early 1950’s.
-Coal was fed by the conveyor system to a central loading point near to the pit bottom where the coal was transferred to the mine cars for winding.
-The trunk conveyor was driven by a 140 horse power motor taking alternating current at 3300 volts.
-The drive to the conveyor was transmitted by a Vulcan-Sinclair fluid coupling which allowed the motor to run-up to 75% speed before picking up the load.
+Underground Transport – Transport of coal underground was entirely by conveyor belts by the early 1950s.
+Coal was fed by the conveyor system to a central loading point near the pit bottom where the coal was transferred to the mine cars for winding.
+The trunk conveyor was driven by a 140 horsepower motor taking alternating current at 3300 volts.
+The drive to the conveyor was transmitted by a Vulcan-Sinclair fluid coupling which allowed the motor to run up to 75% speed before picking up the load.
 Sequence controls were fitted throughout the system to ensure that the various feeder conveyors did not start until the main conveyor was running and vice-versa.

 Materials were transported along the man-riding roadways from and to the No.2 shaft.
 Motive power was a 68HP Hunslet diesel locomotive.